justirma/coffeebrewed/content/portfolio/toobusy-a-job-board-marketplace-for-diverse-technical-talent.md

 draft = false
 image = "img/portfolio/toobusy.png"
 date = "2019-05-27T18:25:22+05:30"
-title = "TooBusy, a job board marketplace for diverse technical talent." weight = 0
+title = "TooBusy, a job board marketplace." weight = 0
 +++

-Launching a marketplace to showcase diverse talen and too save recruiters time while hiring. <!--more-->
+Launching a marketplace to showcase diverse talent. <!--more-->

 I started to reflect on my journey applying to jobs, interviewing, getting rejections and accepting offers.
 I came to understand that outside of being referred by a friend or a connection or being spammed by random recuriers trying to bring you on for a skill that's not even on your LinkedIn profile, usually job seekers have will apply directly on the job posting.